ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/040-minimum-virtual-dom.md

-# Minimum virtual DOM
+# Minimum Virtual DOM

-## What is virtual DOM used for?
+## What is Virtual DOM used for?

 By introducing the reactivity system in the previous chapter, we were able to dynamically update the screen.
 Let's take a look at the content of the current render function again.